Yahoo will not spin off Alibaba stake, weighs core business sale: CNBC

-The moves represent a stark rejection of Chief Executive Officer Marissa Mayer's plan to sell the $30 billion Alibaba stake and to revive Yahoo's core Internet unit focusing on growing mobile, video and social media ads.
+The moves represent a stark rejection of Chief Executive Officer Marissa Mayer's plan to sell the $30 billion Alibaba stake, and revive the core Internet unit focusing on growing mobile, video and social media ads.

 Yahoo could not immediately be reached for comment.
 Its shares rose more than 2 percent in after-hours trading.
 Alibaba's shares rose 1.3 percent.